 This commonly leads to disturbance in bowel habit, abdominal discomfort or pain, blood in the stool, and even weight loss.
 Conditions which are specific to the anus and rectum may result in itchiness, discharge or infection from the back passage.

 To investigate such problems, in addition to a consultation you may need to undergo one or more investigations including blood tests, stool sample tests, a colonoscopy, a CT or MRI scan.

 Prof Chand is an accredited specialist in GI surgery and offers the latest treatments for a variety of conditions in which he is recognised as a global expert.
 This treatment plan is tailored specifically for you and to ensure that you are confident that you have made the right decision.

 He is often called upon to provide second opinion in challenging and complex cases.
 This service can be provided remotely as a case review.

 Within our practice we have a number of experts including physicians, physiotherapists, specialist nurses and surgeon colleagues.

 Robotic surgical technology is advancing at a great speed.
 Robotic surgery can offer significant advantages in technically challenging cases and lead to improved outcomes including faster recovery, fewer complications and more precise surgery.

-Mr Chand works within a global collaborative of robotic surgeons and is involved in the research and development of the next generation of surgical robots in the US, China and India.
+Prof Chand works within a global collaborative of robotic surgeons and is involved in the research and development of the next generation of surgical robots in the US, China and India.

-Mr Chand is a fee assured provider and works with all the major insurance companies.
+Professor Chand is a fee assured provider and works with all the major insurance companies.
 In addition, competitive self pay packages are available on discussion which include consultations, surgery and inpatient care.